TGOSS1984/mountain-project-submission/readme.md

 ## Credits

-    - For the code used in the content section , the Portfolio project by code institute was used.
+    - For the code used in the contact section , the Portfolio project by code institute was used.
 Whilst initially from bootstrap, the adjusted code fit to what was required on the page as it had already deleted elements
     - Whilst code was not copied directly, inspiration was taken from some of the code in the code institute love running project
     - Used code institute location 'action' for both contact & booking forms link (https://formdump.codeinstitute.net/)
     - Bootsrap was used for the accordion section on the equipment page (link below)